 Manage a Source Type

-Click the name of a source to manage details of that particular source.
+Click the name of a Source Type to manage details of that particular type.
 You can use the grid view or the top menu to switch which source page you are viewing.

 - Edit Source Type Design: Reopen the source type creation wizard to change details or fields.
-Note that you cannot change the name of a source type.
+Note that you changes to the design of the source type will not be 'propagated' to change the name of any existing sources.

 - Delete Source Type: Delete this type of source completely.
 This will delete the type, all sources of this type, and all dependencies.
 Deletion cannot be undone.